BGSpiegl/GCparagon/src/GCparagon/README.md

   -sp File, --samtools-path File
                         Optional input: path to specific samtools executable.
 A valid path is required for creating the tagged BAM output.
 By default, this path will be used:
-                        '/home/benjamin/mambaforge/envs/GCparagon/bin/samtools' (empty or None if path is not found).
+                        'YOUR-SAMTOOLS-PATH' (empty or None if path is not found).
 Code tested with samtools version 1.16.1 using htslib 1.16 [ PARAMETER REQUIRED IF DEFAULT VALUE IS EMPTY/NONE ] -nf Integer, --target-fragment-number Integer